FlavScents AInsights Entry for 4-Methyl Guaiacol (CAS: 93-51-6)

 3. Natural Occurrence & Formation

 4-Methyl guaiacol naturally occurs in various smoked foods and is a component of wood smoke.
-It is also found in roasted coffee, whiskey, and certain types of cheese.
+It is also found in roasted coffee and certain types of whiskey, contributing to their characteristic flavors.
 The compound can form through the pyrolysis of lignin, a major component of wood, during smoking or roasting processes.
-Its presence in natural products allows it to be designated as a "natural flavor" under certain regulatory frameworks.
+Its presence in natural products allows it to be designated as a "natural flavor" in certain regulatory contexts.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs